MPhil/PhD

 Dependent on pathway

-Start Dates in October, February, and May
+Start Dates in September/October and January/February

 An interdisciplinary subject, criminology draws on a range of perspectives relating to crime looking at sociology, psychology, and law, and as such provides new opportunities for scholarship and advanced research.